CraftAndCode/alien-pet-test/alienpet.md

 ```

 ## Step 5 @showHint
-### Make your pet fall asleep
+### 3. Make your pet fall asleep
 This task is more complex.
-You need to modify the code as shown.
+You need to modify the code from the previous task as shown.
 You'll find all the required blocks in your toolbox.
 When the new code is assembled, your pet should sometimes go to sleep.
 Shake your pet to wake it up!
 ```blocks
 basic.forever(function () {
     while (petmood == 5) {